 Welcome

 Tiny Voice Therapy Services is a private clinic that provides assessment and treatment of communication disorders in children birth to 21 years of age.
 We believe in providing the highest quality of services to enhance the lives of our clients.
 Creating successful communicators is our goal!
-Tiny Voice specializes in treating children with articulation disorders, apraxia of speech, language disorders, on the autism spectrum disorder, stuttering, feeding difficulties, and children who use augmentative and alternative communication (AAC) devices.
+Tiny Voice specializes in treating children with articulation disorders, apraxia of speech, language disorders, autistic individuals, stuttering, feeding difficulties, and children who use augmentative and alternative communication (AAC) devices.

 Elizabeth Nielsen